 How to Avoid Burning the Edges

 So, you have taken the time and effort to put together this magnificent Chicken Pot Pie, and maybe even made your own homemade pie crusts!
 All of a sudden you notice the edge of the pie crust is browning a little too fast–oh no!
 Well, don’t fret, simply make your own pie shield.
-You can buy a pie shield, but if you are ready to bake something, it may be a little late to order one!
 Take some aluminum foil and cut it into a ring to go over the edge of the pie crust.
-You can do this before you begin baking, for about 20 minutes or so, or after you notice the edge getting a little too brown too fast.
-Your pot pie will come out just fine!
-In fact, it will be so delicious you will probably want to make a Steak Pot Pie next!
+You can do this before you begin baking, for about 20 minutes or so, or after you notice the edge getting brown.

 Chicken Pot Pie

 - ½ cup whole milk

 - 1 ½ cups chopped carrots, chopped